Applications of P-functions to Fully Nonlinear Elliptic equations: Gradient Estimates and Rigidity Results: Gradient Bounds for entire solutions of Fully Nonlinear equations

-In this section we will see that utilizing the techniques of \cite{CGS}, we can obtain gradient bounds for solutions of equations of the form \eqref{Deltau=F(u,|gradu|^2)} and for more general class of quasi-linear equations.
-To be more precise, for any explicit example of $ P- $function with a specific property, we obtain a particular gradient bound.
-Also, it holds an analogous of Theorem \ref{AbstractDeGiorgiConsequenceofPfunction} that gives De Giorgi-type results and additionally, if $ P $ have a more specific form, we can drop the assumption $ u_{x_n} >0 $.
+In this section we will see that utilizing the techniques of \cite{CGS,FV2}, we can obtain gradient bounds for solutions of equations of the form \eqref{FullyNonlinearEllipticEq}.
+To be more precise, for any explicit example of $ P- $function, we obtain a particular gradient bound.

-Some of the regularity assumptions can be lessened in some cases, i.e. by assuming a priori that $ u \in W^{1,p}_{loc}(\mathbb{R}^n) \cap L^{\infty}(\mathbb{R}^n) $, as in assumption (i) in Theorem 1.6 in \cite{CGS} and utilizing regularity results in \cite{T} afterwords.
+Some of the regularity assumptions in this work can be relaxed for some classes of equations.
+In the study of Quasi-linear equations for example, one can assume that $ u \in W^{1,p}_{loc}(\mathbb{R}^n) \cap L^{\infty}(\mathbb{R}^n) $, as in assumption (i) in Theorem 1.6 in \cite{CGS} and utilize regularity results in \cite{T} afterwords.
+For fully nonlinear elliptic equations, we can relax the regularity of solutions and then utilize regularity results from \cite{CaffarelliCabre,Trudinger}.
 However, our main goal is not the optimal regularity assumptions since we state the results in an abstract form.
 Therefore, we will assume that the solutions are smooth and satisfy an analog of assumption (ii) in Theorem 1.6 in \cite{CGS}.
+Note that smoothness of solutions is often assumed for fully nonlinear equations (see for example \cite{Trudinger}), that is sufficient to apply Lemmas \ref{LemmaCriterionPfunctionsFullyNonlinearEq} and \ref{LemmaCriterion2PfunctionsFullyNonlinearEq}.
+One application of interest is a pointwise gradient bound for entire solutions of Pucci's equation that we establish in subsection 3.1.
+This gradient bound generalizes the Modica inequality in the case of fully nonlinear elliptic equations.

 $ \\ $ \textbf{Assumption}.

 $ \\ $